ethz-pes/AI-mag/source_ann/README.md

 # FAQ

 Why a custom TCP/IP communication is used and not the provided Python interface of MATLAB?
-* Keras and TensorFlow has specific Python version requirements, they are huge library.
+* Keras and TensorFlow has specific Python version requirements, they are huge libraries.
 * The Python interface of MATLAB has also requirements for the Python version.
 * Additionally, importing TensorFlow from MATLAB causes crashes with some Python environnement.
 * Finally, this choice limits the coupling between the MATLAB and Python code.